luiscoco/AWS-EKS-MongoDB-ReplicaSet/README.md

 kubectl config delete-context contextname
 ```

-To select a cluster where to deploy applica􀆟ons, run the command:
+To select a cluster where to deploy applications, run the command:

 ```
-kubectl config use-context luisnewuser@dotnet8webapi-1974123.eu-west-3.eksctl.io
+kubectl config use-context luisnewuser@dotnet6webapi-1974123.eu-west-3.eksctl.io
 ```

 ## 4. Verify the kubenetes parameters